PiotrStyla/Imageproof/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License** (CC BY-NC-SA 4.0).

+**What this means:**
+- ✅ **Free for personal, academic, and research use**
+- ✅ You can modify and share the code
+- ❌ **Commercial use requires explicit written permission**
+- 📧 For commercial licensing: p.styla@gmail.com

+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments